Persian grammar

 The grammar of the Persian language is similar to that of many other Indo-European languages.
-The language became a more analytic language around the time of Middle Persian, with fewer cases and discarding grammatical gender.
+Persian became a more analytic language around the time of Middle Persian, with fewer cases and discarding grammatical gender.
 The innovations remain in Modern Persian, which is one of the few Indo-European languages to lack grammatical gender, even in pronouns.

 Word order

 While Persian has a standard subject-object-verb (SOV) word order, it is not strongly left-branching.
-However, because Persian is a pro-drop language, the subject of a sentence is often not apparent until the end of the verb, at the end of a sentence.
+It uses prepositions, not postpositions, and is mainly a head-initial language.
+Persian is a pro-drop language since its verbs have unambiguous personal suffixes and so the use of pronouns is optional.
+Thus, the subject mark often appears as a suffix at the very end of the sentence.